Otherfile/RomSorter/README.md

 # Usage

 ## Linux
-Just simply drag and drop the script and xml file into the directory of your roms, ie. your **game** folder
+Just simply drag and drop the script and xml file into the directory of your roms, ie. your **game** folder,

+cd into your directory,

 then, all you need to do is run